-During the academic year, there are a range of opportunities for parents to meet with the Year 7 Team – with Meet The Tutor Meetings early in the Autumn Term and Year 7 Parents’ Meetings, where all subject teachers and tutors are available to meet with parents/carers to discuss their daughter’s progress.
+During the academic year, there are a range of opportunities for parents to meet with the Year 7 Team – with Meet The Tutor Meetings early in the Autumn Term and Year 7 Parents’ Meetings, where all subject teachers and tutors are available to meet with parents/carers to discuss their daughter’s progress in the Spring Term.
 Additionally, there is regular monitoring of student progress through our reporting and data collection cycle, which for Year 7 begins with CATS testing in the first half term, in addition to assessment and learning data collected by all departments, particularly EAL/SEND.
 At Plashet we are committed to ensuring that there is personalised learning and, if necessary, intervention for all students who need it.

 Throughout Year 8 we remain committed to not only increasing our students’ academic progress, but also in working with them to develop their love of learning and learning orientated behaviours.
 We believe that to manage the pursuit of excellence in their studies, our students must deliberately practice different behaviours.
 By increasing their resilience and supporting students in the belief that their intelligence is not fixed, we believe we can contribute to maximising every student’s potential.